 Without a shadow of a doubt, now is a time to be completely engaged.
 Between a novel pandemic and a social justice movement proving to be downright revolutionary, this is your time to secure the health of equality necessary for every thriving community.

 Now and again, a break is healthy, whether it’s a temporary ban on screen time or a day on the trail.
 One outdoors sport in particular feels particularly timely right now as it has some useful etiquette built into its very nature.
-That sport is fly-fishing, the hobby that practically invented social distancing.
+That sport is fly-fishing, the hobby of catching fresh fish that practically invented social distancing.

 There are exceptions to everything, but generally, fly-fishing is built on a framework of peace and quiet.
 Certain insect hatches or famous stretches of river draw larger crowds than others but for the most part there’s an unwritten rule that a rather large personal bubble will be preserved while on the water, rod in hand.
 When you tie a fly onto your leader and prepare to cast, you sign an oath to both the environment and those looking to savor it.